niklasramo/tikki/README.md

   requestFrame: createCustomRequestFrame(),
 });

-// Time and delta time are now passed to the listeners automatically. ticker.on('test', (time, deltaTime) => console.log({ time, deltaTime }));
+// Time and delta time are now passed to the listeners automatically and
+// TypeScript is aware of their types. ticker.on('test', (time, deltaTime) => console.log({ time, deltaTime }));

 // If manually ticking we must pass the time and delta time to the tick